‘How Do You Know’ (2010) Review

 When How Do You Know came out in 2010, it was soundly thrashed by critics and audiences and bombed pretty heavily at the box office.
-Despite a love of the cast, I started watching How Do You Know with super low expectations but found that it didn’t suck as epically as most of the reviews I read before pushing play.
+Despite a love of the cast, I started watching How Do You Know with super low expectations, but found that it didn’t suck as epically as most of the reviews I read before pushing play.

-Lisa and George are both struggling with massive changes in their lives, but it’s clear George is pretty smitten with Lisa by the time they part ways.
+Lisa and George are both struggling with massive changes in their lives, but it’s clear that George is pretty smitten with Lisa by the time they part ways.
 But while George is dealing with his emotionally manipulative father, Charles (Jack Nicholson), and the possibility of being indicted and going to jail, Lisa is quickly becoming more serious with Matty, who impulsively asks her to move in with him.

 On the one hand, I can understand Lisa’s desire to distract herself from the fact that she’s no longer doing what she loves and what she has devoted her entire life to.
 Still, on the other hand, I wish the movie hadn’t deviated so abruptly from the emotional fallout from losing her spot on a team she lived and breathed for.